 Further study options

-- New Zealand Diploma in Business (with strands in Accounting, Administration and Technology, Leadership and Management, and Project Management) (Level 5) - online only
+- New Zealand Diploma in Business (with strands in Accounting, Administration and Technology, Leadership and Management, and Project Management) (Level 5)

-- relevant industry and/or academic certifications and/or qualifications.
+- other relevant industry qualifications.

 Career opportunities for graduates